U.S. Department of Defense Intermittent Fault Definition

 • Number of simultaneous test point monitoring and detection is scalable from 128 to over 30,000 test points, depending on UUT requirements

-Intermittent Fault Detection Technology Objectively Proven to Solve NFF
+Intermittent Fault Detection Technology Objectively Proven to Solve NFF:

 Portable Intermittent Fault Detector™ (PIFD™)